chrisbillson/NUnitRetry-ReqnrollPlugin/README.md

     "applyGlobally": true
   }
 ```
-4. Modify maxRetries value - it sets default amout of max retries, which are applied when `@Retry` tag is used.
+4. Modify maxRetries value - it sets default amount of max retries, which are applied when `@Retry` tag is used.
-5. Modify applyGlobally value - it sets whether test methods generated from Features/Scenarios without tag should also obtain "Nunit.Framework.Retry(maxRetries)" attribute.
+5. Modify applyGlobally value - it sets whether test methods generated from Features/Scenarios without a tag should also obtain "Nunit.Framework.Retry(maxRetries)" attribute.

 ## Usage